 fMRI results

-We found a main effect of both conditions in the network of the vmPFC, bilateral striatum, posterior cingulate cortex (PCC) and bilateral insula (thresholded at FWE-corrected p > 0.05 for the whole brain, see Table 1).
+We found a main effect of RPE combined over both conditions in the vmPFC, bilateral striatum, posterior cingulate cortex (PCC) and bilateral insula (FWE-corrected p < 0.05 for the whole brain, see Table 1).

+There was no significant effect of condition on RPE-related activation in the whie brain analyses.

-Table 1 Main effects of task on RPE representation across conditions
+Table 3 Main effects of task on RPE representation across conditions